How to Deliver a Great Piece to Camera: UK Executive Guide

 Content Preparation:

-- Script written in conversational language sounding natural when spoken
+- Script written in conversational language that sounds natural when spoken

 - Key messages clearly defined with supporting points

-- Content duration appropriate (1-3 minutes for most applications)
+- Content duration appropriate (1-3 minutes for most uses)

 - Steady eye contact with camera lens throughout

-- Conversational tone treating lens as person not device
+- Conversational tone, treating lens as a person

-- Natural pacing with strategic pauses emphasising key points
+- Natural pacing with pauses on key points

 - Energy level 20-30% higher than normal conversation

-- Body language relaxed and confident with natural gestures
+- Relaxed, confident body language with natural gestures

 Technical Setup:

-- Camera positioned at eye level 1-1.5 metres from subject
+- Camera at eye level, 1-1.5 meters from subject

 Performance Elements: